microsoft/NOTSOFAR1-Challenge/README.md

 python run_inference.py --config-name full_dev_set_mc
 python run_inference.py --config-name full_dev_set_sc
 ```
-The first time `run_inference.py` runs, it will automatically download these required models and datasets from blob storage:
+The first time `run_inference.py` runs, it will automatically download these required models and datasets from NOTSOFAR Hugging Face dataset:

 1. The development set of the meeting dataset (dev-set) will be stored in the `artifacts/meeting_data` directory.